Pentagon awarded massive contract to Virginia company a U.S. senator called ‘fraudulent’

 Casagrande emphasized that the loan helped ADS offer stable employment to hundreds of families during the pandemic.

-“ADS has, and continues to pay its warehouse workers hazard pay on top of their regular pay, and they, also, continue to receive full healthcare benefits for themselves and their families with ADS covering the entire cost,” said Casagrande, the ADS general counsel.
+“ADS has, and continues to pay its warehouse workers hazard pay on top of their regular pay, and they, also, continue to receive full healthcare benefits for themselves and their families with ADS covering the entire cost,” he said.

-Records obtained by POGO through the Freedom of Information Act and shared with The Post show that questions have been raised about ADS’s reliance on affiliate companies as far back as 2005, when a Defense Department auditor looked into inflated prices on an order of TREK bicycles the government purchased through ADS.
+Records obtained by POGO through the Freedom of Information Act and shared with The Post show that questions have been raised about ADS’s reliance on affiliate companies as far back as 2005, when a Defense Department auditor looked into inflated prices on an order of Trek bicycles the government purchased through ADS.

 When pricing the bicycles, the government turned to a company called SEK Solutions to determine whether ADS had offered a fair price, a federal law enforcement memo shows.
 But the audit concluded that ADS and SEK were affiliated with one another and in fact shared an address.
-That audit did not lead to any law enforcement action at the time, nor did it cause ADS to lose its small business status.
+That audit did not lead to any law enforcement action at the time, nor did it cause ADS to lose its small-business status.

-“It is clear that the investigative authority that referral went to did not find the auditor’s conclusions credible, as ADS was never investigated for the accusations made,” said Casagrande, the ADS general counsel.
+“It is clear that the investigative authority that referral went to did not find the auditor’s conclusions credible, as ADS was never investigated for the accusations made,” said Casagrande.

 An alleged relationship between ADS and SEK resurfaced years later as part of a federal lawsuit brought by whistleblowers.
-The lawsuit alleged that the company’s employee count was more than 900 when one took into account ADS’ “affiliate companies" including SEK.
+The lawsuit alleged that the company’s employee count was more than 900 when one took into account ADS’s “affiliate companies” including SEK.

 In 2017 ADS and former chief executive Luke Hillier, who still owns a majority share of the company, separately agreed to pay the Justice Department a total of $36 million to settle related bid-rigging and fraud allegations without admitting wrongdoing.